pyralog/pyralog/blog/1-introducing-dlog.md

-# Introducing DLog: Rethinking Distributed Logs
+# Introducing Pyralog: Rethinking Distributed Logs

 **A new distributed log system that achieves 28 billion operations per second by eliminating coordination bottlenecks**